 For first-time hosts, Tier 1 games (purpose-built for 20–30 players) require the least customization.
 You open the box, assign roles, and host.
 For experienced hosts wanting customization, Tier 2 adaptable games offer flexibility without complexity.

-Key Fact: Match your game choice to your group's personality—the "best" game is the one your specific family will enjoy most.
+Match your game choice to your group's personality—the "best" game is the one your specific family will enjoy most.

 Planning a murder mystery game for 25 people across multiple age groups requires more than just printing character sheets and hoping for the best.
 The difference between a chaotic afternoon and a genuinely memorable event lies in structured preparation that accounts for your family's unique dynamics.